-When the Directed Participant complied with the direction to reduce its output to zero, this was the last in a series of actions that allowed AEMO to operate the South Australia island in a secure operating state for the rest of the islanded period.
+When the directed participant complied with the direction to reduce its output to zero, this was the last in a series of actions that allowed AEMO to operate the South Australia island in a secure operating state for the rest of the islanded period.
 Thus, the action clearly provided a security benefit to the system, and in that sense, may be said to have provided a "service".

-An alternative understanding of the nature of the action taken by the Generating Unit is that the binding of pre-specified system operating constraints prevented the Generating Unit from being able to continue to dispatch.
-That is, the direction was not a direction to the Generating Unit to begin to provide a service, but rather a direction to cease violating a constraint.
+An alternative understanding of the nature of the action taken by the generating unit is that the binding of pre-specified system operating constraints prevented the generating unit from being able to continue to send out electricity.
+That is, the direction was not a direction to the generating unit to begin to provide a service, but rather a direction to cease violating a constraint.